goameliagoh/BED2024Apr_P07_S10257856/week02/practical1/part5-understanding-concepts.md

 Following these guidelines ensures your API is predictable, easy to understand, and scalable.

+AKA REST API = a structured template of API so is easier to understand + follow etc !!

 **3. HTTP Methods:**

 HTTP methods are verbs that specify the intended action on a resource.
 Here are the common methods used in RESTful APIs: